ahmedammar619/Event-RAG/context/rag-implementation.md

 ### Explore.jsx (Main AI Interface)
 - Search input with example query chips
 - Displays search results count
-- ResultCountSelector for Top 5/10/All
+- ResultCountSelector for Top 5/10/All (when reasoning_mode is 'full')
 - SessionCard list with AI reasoning
 - Loading states for search and reasoning
+- Embedding-only mode shows results directly

 ### SessionCard.jsx
 Displays session with: